 Providers wanting to claim for a subscription-based service must make sure that:

-c) There are no penalties (for example exit fees) should a participant wish to cancel a subscription (with reasonable notice) on or prior to the end of the paid subscription period;
+(d) There are no penalties (for example exit fees) should a participant wish to cancel a

-d) Invoices for the subscription to be paid, clearly describe the supports for the participant to be delivered/available during the subscription period.
-For monthly subscriptions, participants may agree in writing to be billed quarterly (in advance of the quarter) but must be refunded any unused months.
+(e) Invoices for the subscription to be paid, clearly describe the supports for the participant to be delivered/available during the subscription period.
+For monthly subscriptions, participant’s may agree in writing to be billed quarterly (in advance of the quarter), but must be refunded any unused months if they cancel the subscription with due notice (as stated above).

 What does this mean for participants?